yeshua453/website/docs/controls/expansiontile.md

 ### `initially_expanded`

 A boolean value which defines whether the tile is initially expanded or collapsed.

-Default value is `False`.
+Defaults to `False`.

 ### `leading`